nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

 >
 > The idea is that it doesn't actually matter what type my data is - just whether or not I can do what I want with it.

-Next, refactor your main logic to create a walking animal, like a llama.
+Next, refactor your main logic to create a walking animal, like a llama, as well as a swimming animal, like a goose

 > #### `index.py`